 This is a good quality harness with an interesting design.
 I think the main target group would be smaller dogs on city walks and it’s great for that.

 It is sturdy but hard to use on hikes due to the lack of a handle and the padded parts soaking everything in.
 In every case, be sure it does not rub the armpits of your dog and is comfortable to wear.
+If you need help deciding if this harness is a good fit on your dog, read our article on Y-harness fitting.

 You can find this harness on Amazon.
 It is available in 4 bright colors and 3 sizes.
 For your reference, Mia needed the biggest size (L).